 Regardless of what inspired these much younger perimeter tree plantings, they do not fit in with the mighty old live oak.

 They belong to a different pattern, and the big tree is an exception to this.
 Were the developers that saved this tree were motivated by something else: a love for this tree in particular?
-They sacrificed at least four parking spaces for it, but in the process salvaged what almost manages to serve as a landmark for the area.
+Was the tree part of the promotional package that encouraged reliable tenants like Winn-Dixie?
+The developers sacrificed at least four parking spaces for it, but in the process salvaged what almost manages to serve as a landmark for the area.
 The “island” is more like Australia (or at least Madagascar), providing ample space for the live oak’s sprawling, generally superficial root system.
 They didn’t try to jam additional landscaping at the ground of the tree, which would most likely not survive for lack of water and sunlight, or it would flourish on its own terms but rob the mighty tree of its nutrients.
 Whoever conceived this may not have been an expert arborist, but he or she was not likely a mere amateur either.

-This anomaly—an old-growth tree in a settlement less than 40 years old—proves that not everything those talking heads (pun intended) satirize about modernity is not entirely fair.
+This anomaly—an old-growth tree in a settlement less than 40 years old—proves that not everything those Talking Heads satirize about modernity is not entirely fair.
 The artists who denigrate the paving of America routinely target suburbia in particular—take the examples mentioned at the beginning of this post, or, a much more recent one, Win Butler.
 And these suburban-critics would have us believe that leaving the city is predicated upon a hostility to both the old (aging architecture) and the natural (the desire to get around everywhere through a gas-guzzling vehicle).
 But keep in mind that the original inspiration for suburban living was a return to nature, often not by the middle class but by the gentry who could afford the greater travel costs.
-Today, an overwhelming number of Americans continue to prove by their buying (and foreclosing) patterns that they’d prefer a big yard, even if it means the houses are spaced so far apart that they have to drive ten minutes to buy a can of Coke.
+Today, an overwhelming number of Americans continue to prove by their buying (and foreclosing) patterns that they’d prefer a big yard, even if it means the houses are spaced so far apart that they have to drive ten minutes to buy a can of Coke (at the nearest Winn-Dixie, no doubt).
 Sure, that big green expanse might have the biodiversity squelched through fertilizer and pesticides, but it is a perception that it is far more natural that closely packed urban living.
 A lawn is certainly not impervious like a tightly packed urban streetscape.
 And a city park is rarely any more of a realistic, natural ecosystem than a suburbanite’s manicured back yard.